loganmarchione/loganmarchione.com/content/posts/2025/02/index.md

 When I was a kid, I don't remember what year we first got a computer, but I do remember that it was a loud, beige box from Compaq running [Windows 98](https://en.wikipedia.org/wiki/Windows_98).
 I remember using dial-up internet, playing [Total Annihilation](https://en.wikipedia.org/wiki/Total_Annihilation), and typing simple pages for school on [Office 97](https://en.wikipedia.org/wiki/Microsoft_Office_97).

 We steadily upgraded Windows on that computer, and eventually replaced it once or twice.
-I did my senior project about a friend's brother who owned a computer building/repair business, which culminated in me building a new computer for us in 2006 running Windows XP SP2.
+I did my senior project about a friend's brother-in-law who owned a computer building/repair business (which was a viable career in the early 2000s), which culminated in me building a new computer for us in 2006 running Windows XP SP2.

 While in college, my parents bought me my first laptop, a Toshiba Qosmio F45-AV410 with Windows Vista (it had some really cool physical media controls), which I eventually upgraded to Windows 7.